Skip to main content

 Documentation distribution

 Maintain separate documentation sets for each org.
-When distributing documentation to stakeholders:
+When sharing documentation with stakeholders:

 • Label all documentation with the org name and scan date.